How a session is defined in Analytics

 The best practice is to use autotagging instead of manual campaign tags, but let’s assume that you manually tagged your AdWords campaigns with a destination URL like this:

 Bob clicks your ad, which registers a new session for the first click.
 However, unlike autotagging, where multiple clicks on the ad can generate multiple corresponding sessions, manually tagged campaign parameter values remain the same for every click so the campaign isn’t updated for each click.
 This makes it possible to have multiple ad clicks and only one session.

 If you advertise on third-party ad networks and use manual campaign tags, you should be aware that each click from a single user on those networks might not generate a corresponding session (if additional clicks happen within the 30-minute time frame).
-This is a common cause of data discrepancies between Google Analytics and other product reporting.
+This is a common cause of data discrepancies between Analytics and other product reporting.

 Finally, a quick word about direct traffic in Analytics.
 Direct as a campaign source never overrides an existing known campaign source like a search engine, referral, or campaign source would.

-Direct traffic that interacts with your content within the 30-minute session window have the same effect as leaving your website for less than 30 minutes.
+Direct traffic that interacts with your content within the 30-minute session window has the same effect as leaving your website for less than 30 minutes.
 The existing session opens and continues from where it left off.

 Note that the Multi-Channel Funnel reports handle direct traffic differently than other Analytics reports.